 One of Kate’s most iconic outfits isn’t even an outfit, but rather, a swathe of purple fabric.
 The look in question covers Kate’s 1985 album Hounds of Love, the singer’s second number one LP and, arguably, her career’s masterwork.
 The famed photograph, snapped by Kate’s brother and frequent collaborator John Carder Bush, was notoriously difficult to shoot due to the fidgetiness of Kate’s canine companions.
 After some sweet treats, the titular hounds quieted down long enough for John to capture the shot we all know and love: Kate in her signature kabuki-esque make-up, a wild purple streak in her hair, wrapped in a length of ethereal organza.

-The lead single from 1985’s Hound of Love, “Running Up That Hill,” is and continues to be Kate’s most popular song stateside.
+The lead single from 1985’s Hound of Love, “Running Up That Hill,” was, and continues to be, Kate’s most popular song globally.
+Currently, it’s having a recent revival and dominating TikTok ever since it was featured in season four of Stranger Things.
 In the 18th issue of the Kate Bush Club newsletter, she writes, “This song is very much about two people who are in love, and how the power of love is almost too big for them.
 It leaves them very insecure and in fear of losing each other.”
-The song’s incredible emotionality -- fear, desire, longing and back again -- is portrayed through dance in its accompanying music video.
+The song’s incredible emotionality — fear, desire, longing and back again — is portrayed through dance in its accompanying music video.
 The choreography, performed by Kate and dance partner Michael Hervieu, draws upon contemporary and interpretive dance, and features the repeated gesture of drawing a bow and arrow to symbolize love’s pangs.
-The music’s gravity is embodied by the duo’s stoic costumes -- two sweeping grey Japanese hakamas.
+The music’s gravity is embodied by the duo’s stoic costumes — two sweeping grey Japanese hakamas.

 Off-stage style, 1985

-While Kate’s on-stage outfits were notoriously eccentric, her off-stage looks represented a more low-key, albeit equally idiosyncratic, side of the singer.
+While Kate’s on-stage outfits were notoriously eccentric, her off-stage style represented a more low-key, albeit equally idiosyncratic, side of the singer.
 In the studio, she frequently wore brightly-colored kimono tops with jeans.
 To and from airports, she wore oversized blazers and her beloved red knee-high boots.
-During interviews she was photographed in patterned jumpers -- very British.
-She often integrated dancewear -- leotards and satin leggings -- into her day-to-day outfits, perhaps by pairing a bodysuit and electric blue trousers with simple white trainers.
+During interviews she was photographed in patterned jumpers — very British.
+She often integrated dancewear — leotards and satin leggings — into her day-to-day outfits, perhaps by pairing a bodysuit and electric blue trousers with simple white trainers.
 Here, Kate wears her preferred bohemian-esque look: a dainty puff sleeve top with a long, patterned skirt.